Hari Marini (Founder & Creative Director)

 Hari Marini (Artistic Director)

 Hari Marini is a performance maker, educator, researcher, independent writer, and founding member & Artistic Director of PartSuspended group.
 Her practice and research focus on social and material contexts and conditions of performance and their social and political effects.
 She has published her work in Contemporary Theatre Review, Journal of Greek Media and Culture and Performance Research.
-She has presented papers to conferences in the UK, Prague, Belgrade, Athens and New York.
-Hari is a member of Theatre Architecture Group, International Federation for Theatre Research.
-She holds a PhD in Performance from Queen Mary, University of London.
-She graduated from the Central School of Speech and Drama in 2005 with an MA in Advanced Theatre Practice (Performing), after winning a scholarship from the Hellenic Republic Scholarships Foundation (Greece).
+Her creative writing and video-work have been published in journals and poetry collections such as Tears in the Fence, Interim: A Journal of Poetry & Poetics, performingborders.
+Her bilingual book (Greek-English) entitled 28 Διαδρομές της/28 Paths of Her was published by AΚΑΚΙΑ Publications (Sept.
+2019).
+Since 2021, Hari is Associate Professor of Performance and Intermediality within the Department of Audio and Visual Arts at Ionian University.
+She is a member of Theatre Architecture Group, International Federation for Theatre Research.
+Hari has previously worked as Associate Lecturer at Queen Mary University of London and has been a guest lecturer and reviewer in a variety of institutions, such as University of Essex, Drexel University, Pratt School, Theatre of Changes (Greece) and the Drama School of the Municipal Regional Theatre of Patras.
+Hari holds a PhD in Performance from Queen Mary, University of London.
+She graduated from the Central School of Speech and Drama in 2005 with an MA in Advanced Theatre Practice (Performing).
 She also has a diploma in Acting (Arhi Drama School, Greece 2002) and in Civil Engineering (School of Engineering, University of Patras, Greece 1999).
-Since 2006, Hari has been teaching performance courses at Queen Mary, University of London.
-She has also taught theatre and performance at Theatre of Changes (Greece) and at the Drama School of the Municipal Regional Theatre of Patras.
-She runs workshops for professional performers, visual artists and dancers based on methods she has developed throughout her practical work.

 Georgia Kalogeropoulou is a London based researcher, musician and performer.
 Her academic interests are centered around Psychoanalysis and the Philosophy of time.
 She is a multi- instrumentalist (playing piano, synthesizers, electric guitar, saxophone, trumpet and traditional Greek instruments), and she performs regularly with numerous bands and artists in London and in Greece.
 Her research in philosophy draws on her experience as an artist; she explores the notion of time in the crossroads between philosophy and psychoanalysis, and she aims to understand the aesthetic experience as an example of any individuating process.